J-Afzal/Lane-and-Object-Detection/README.md

 cmake -S . -B ./build -D "CMAKE_BUILD_TYPE=Release" cmake --build ./build --config Release --parallel 8

+# The `yolov7.weights` file could not be uploaded due to GitHub's 100 MB upload limit, but is included as a download step for
+# both the PowerShell helper module and these manual instructions
-curl -o .\resources\yolo\yolov7.weights https://github.com/AlexeyAB/darknet/releases/download/yolov4/yolov7.weights
+curl -L -o .\resources\yolo\yolov7.weights "https://github.com/AlexeyAB/darknet/releases/download/yolov4/yolov7.weights"

 ./build/lane-and-object-detection/lane-and-object-detection -i ./tests/performance_tests/benchmark.mp4 -y ./resources/yolo/
 ```

-CUDA is supported by OpenCV but would require a CUDA enabled OpenCV installation which both the PowerShell helper module and the
-manual instructions don't do.

 > [!WARNING]
 > If on Windows make sure to run the above within a Visual Studio Developer Command Prompt otherwise you may see errors around